RGB-Tools/RGB-Documentation/state-transitions.md

 Additionally, by relying on Bitcoin transaction structure, RGB can exploit the features of the Lightning Network in a straightforward way.

 ### RGB specific libraries

+Repository:

+* https://github.com/RGB-WG/rgb-core which contains all the engine for contract construction and validation.